szymon-sawicki/cinema-app/README.md

 # cinema app
 ### Project is still in development.
 Planned finish - 15 september

-Application used for management of cinema network with multiple cinema rooms.
+Backend for management system for network of cinemas.

 Technology stack: